Mahmoud-Aziz/GamesApp/README.md

 The UI adaptivity with more screen sizes and landscape better support.

+## Issues to ne solved

+Caching is not working as expecting.

 ## Work in progress

 README will be edited with more info.